-- Shall be placed on a weekly salary, with no ATO, and shall be considered management under the Employment Standards Act and thereby exempt from overtime requirements. - 2.
-Hours worked by Supervisors or Department Managers shall not be subject to claim. - 3.
+- 3. Hours worked by Supervisors or Department Managers shall not be subject to claim. - 4.
 Supervisors and Department Managers shall be permitted to perform any duties within the store.
 Existing incumbents may elect to perform any duties within the store.
-The Employer will phase in these changes in stores so that no current employees will lose hours due to the implementation of the new structure. - 4.
-Existing incumbents to remain red-circled in their existing positions and maintain their existing terms of employment (area of responsibility, wages and benefits). - 5.
-Existing incumbents may elect to forgo their ATO benefit and shall be paid the corresponding Part Time hourly rate of pay converted to a weekly salary. - 6.
-Employees promoted to these positions after ratification 2013 shall be paid a weekly salary of \$880 for Department Managers and \$960 for Supervisors.
-Such employees employed at ratification 2013 (March 23, 2013) will continue to be entitled to off-scale wage increases. - 7.
+The Employer will phase in these changes in stores so that no current employees will lose hours due to the implementation of the new structure.

+- 5. Pre-2013 Department Managers, Assistant Department Managers and Assistant Operations Managers to remain red-circled in their existing positions and maintain their existing terms of employment (area of responsibility, wages and benefits). - 6.
+Existing incumbents may elect to forgo their ATO benefit and shall be paid the corresponding Part Time hourly rate of pay converted to a weekly salary. - 7.
+Employees promoted to these positions after ratification 2013 shall be paid a weekly salary of \$960 for Supervisors and Department Managers.
+Such employees employed at ratification 2013 (March 23, 2013) will continue to be entitled to off-scale wage increases. - 8.
 These salaries shall be reviewed by the Union and Employer on an annual basis.